List of Totally Spies! characters: David

-David is a classmate who manages to garner the romantic affections of all three of the spy girls (and Mandy).
+David Finch is a classmate who manages to garner the romantic affections of all three of the spy girls (and Mandy).
 He is introduced in the season 2 episode "It's How You Play The Game".
 He has many varied interests such as painting and poetry, but also dabbles in extreme sports such as rock climbing and street luge.
 He is oblivious to the girls' attempts to garner his attention and thinks of them as just friends, or like a sister.
 In his interviews when producer David Michel was asked if he could share some inside jokes that were put into episodes, he said: "In season II, guess what's the name of the totally hunky, totally clever boy that the 3 girls fall in love with at the same time?
 David."
 When asked about why David did not return in the third season, Michel said, "David never was a recurring character.
 He was present in a few season II episodes so we didn't have to justify his not being in our stories anymore.
 But we have realized how important he is to the fans, and decided to have him back in season 4."

 Dean

 Dean is a WOOHP agent who first appears in the season 3 multi-episode finale "Evil Promotion Much?" where he and the girls undergo special training to become super spies.
 He wears a blue uniform.
 Ever since he was a baby he has demonstrated exceptional agility and was recruited to join WOOHP.
 Following the first day of the super spy training, he is captured by Terence and used as ransom in order for the girls to eliminate Jerry and steal his microchip.
 He briefly sides with Terence when the girls return but then reveals he has been siding with WOOHP all along, and that he is the actual training instructor.
 He then helps the girls rescue Jerry and defeat Terence.
 He was later shown in "Deja Cruise" where he pretends to be a lifeguard who turns down Clover's advances.
 He returns in "WOOHP-tastic!" where he is put in charge of the WOOHP gadget lab.
-In the season 5 finale, he is one of the agents who was abducted by Mr. X. He also appears in the spin-off series The Amazing Spiez!.
+In the season 5 finale, he is one of the agents who was abducted by Mr. X.

+He also appears in the spin-off series The Amazing Spiez!.